My Love from the Star (Philippine TV series)

 My Love from the Star is a 2017 Philippine television drama comedy romantic fantasy series broadcast by GMA Network.
 The series is based on a 2013 South Korean television series of the same title.
 Directed by Joyce E. Bernal, it stars Jennylyn Mercado and Gil Cuerva.
-It premiered on May 29, 2017 on the network's Telebabad line up replacing Destined to be Yours.
+It premiered on May 29, 2017 on the network's Telebabad line up.
 The series concluded on August 11, 2017 with a total of 55 episodes.
-It was replaced by Mulawin vs. Ravena in its timeslot.

 The series is streaming online on YouTube.

 Premise

-400 years ago, Matteo's spaceship crash landed on Earth.
+400 years ago, Matteo's spaceship crash-landed on Earth.
 Since then, he lives on Earth while eagerly waiting for beings from his planet to take him back home.
 Three months before his expected departure from Earth, he encounters Steffi.
 At first, they don't get along, but will eventually have feelings for one another and fall in love.